hugowetterberg/drupal-iphone-site/sites/all/modules/date/README.txt

 ============================================================================
 Date calculation and navigation
 ============================================================================
-date_diff() will find the time difference between any two days, measured in seconds, minutes, hours, days, months, weeks, or years.
+date_difference() will find the time difference between any two days, measured in seconds, minutes, hours, days, months, weeks, or years.

 date_days_in_month();